NicoHood/GPGit/Readme.md

   -u, --local-user <keyid> Use the given GPG key (same as --signingkey).
   -o, --output <path>      Safe all release assets to the specified <path>.
   -p, --pre-release        Flag as Github pre-release.
+  -a, --asset              Add additional assets, such as precompiled software.
   -f, --force              Force the recreation of Git tag and release assets.
   -i, --interactive        Run in interactive mode, step-by-step.
       --<option>           Temporary set a 'gpgit.<option>' from config below.